NihalMD7/MLbasics/README.md

 # MLbasics
-this are basics projects and details in machine learning
+these are basics projects and details in machine learning Nihal baba Mohammad